Test screening

-A test screening is a preview screening of a film or television series before its general release to gauge audience reaction.
+A test screening, or test audience, is a preview screening of a film or television series before its general release to gauge audience reaction.
 Preview audiences are selected from a cross-section of the population and are usually asked to complete a questionnaire or provide feedback in some form.
 Harold Lloyd is credited with inventing the concept, having used it as early as 1928.
+Test screenings evolved from these early examples into a systematic practice.
+According to research from Kevin Goetz's book "Audience-ology: How Moviegoers Shape the Films We Love" (2021), by the 1970s, studios formalized the process as they invested more heavily in marketing and distribution strategies.
+Today, approximately 90 percent of widely released studio films undergo test screenings, with the average movie being tested three times.
 Test screenings have been recommended for starting filmmakers "even if a film festival is fast approaching".